wrenchpilot/express-cas-authentication/README.md

 # Express CAS Authentication

+Forked from [kylepixel/cas-authentication](https://github.com/kylepixel/cas-authentication), and fixed some bugs.

+It seems that kylepixel (author of npm package cas-authentication) no longer maintain this package, so I rename it to 'express-cas-authentication'

 This is a CAS authentication library designed to be used with an Express server.

 It provides two middleware functions for controlling access to routes: